A Guide To Energy Efficient Windows For Arizona Homeowners

 The Progression of Window Technology from Past to Present

-The 1980s produced the low-E glass as well as gas-filled IGUs.
-A low-E coating basically a thin layer of transparent metal that reflects light in or out of a room.
+The 1980s produced low-E glass as well as gas-filled IGUs.
+A low-E coating is a thin layer of transparent metal that reflects light in or out of a room.
 Released in 1981, the first low-E coating contained a suspended film.
 Today, however, glass manufacturers simply deposit the coating on the glass, thereby reducing the cost of production.
 Additionally, glass manufacturers may fill the air space between panes with a low-conductivity gas, such as argon or krypton, to reduce heat loss by convection.
 As of 2005, over 50% of all windows contained a low-E coating.

 One of the most notable inventions of the 2000s in this space is the dynamic glass, which is essentially a window glass that can switch from clear to opaque to control the amount of heat leaving or entering a room.
 This aspect differentiates it from a privacy glass, which has no energy-saving function.

-How Energy Efficient Windows Can Lower Energy Costs
+How Energy-Efficient Windows Can Lower Energy Costs

-While windows provide a building with ventilation, warmth and light, they can have a negative impact on a building’s energy efficiency.
+While windows provide a building with ventilation, warmth, and light, they can have a negative impact on a building’s energy efficiency.
 Unfortunately, poor energy efficiency often means higher energy costs.
 Fortunately, you can cut your energy costs by either improving the energy efficiency of your existing home windows or replacing your windows with energy-efficient windows.

-You can use various strategies to make your existing windows more energy efficient and improve the indoor comfort of your home.
+You can use various strategies to make your existing windows more energy-efficient and improve the indoor comfort of your home.
 For instance, you can add storm windows to reduce air leakage and improve your indoor comfort.
 Secondly, you can use caulking and weather stripping to reduce air leakage around your windows.
 The former is ideal for stationary gaps, cracks or small joints (less than one-quarter inch wide), whereas the latter is ideal for operable windows and doors (building components that move).
 Thirdly, you can use energy-efficient window coverings and treatments to reduce heat gain in the summer and heat loss in winter.
 It is worth noting that window treatments and coverings are largely ineffective at reducing infiltration and air leakage.

-Latest Technology Innovations in Energy Efficient Windows
+Latest Technology Innovations in Energy-Efficient Windows

-Early estimates from the NREL indicate that the thermal resistance of a millimeter thick layer of the vacuum insulation film is R-20.
+Early estimates from the NREL indicate that the thermal resistance of a millimeter-thick layer of the vacuum insulation film is R-20.
 Put another way, the vacuum insulation film is as good as standard wall insulation.
 Besides reducing energy loss, the film also preserves the view and improves a building’s indoor comfort.
 Additionally, this new technology, which combines vacuum insulation materials and processes with low-emissivity plastic films, will improve the energy efficiency of the existing window retrofit technologies by as much as 80% without significantly increasing the cost of such technologies.
-It is worth noting that you can retrofit this vacuum insulation film onto your windows, which means you would not necessary need to undertake expensive repair or renovation projects in order to enjoy the benefits of this vacuum insulation film.
+It is worth noting that you can retrofit this vacuum insulation film onto your windows, which means you would not necessarily need to undertake expensive repair or renovation projects to enjoy the benefits of this vacuum insulation film.

 Considerations for Arizona Residents

 If you live in Phoenix, AZ, you should install energy-efficient windows or upgrade to insulated glass windows as part of a renovation project.
 Such windows can help you lower your energy consumption, and ultimately, your energy costs.
 Your home should be designed with a balance between viewing the beauty of the desert from inside your home to the energy efficiency of the building envelope.
-To get a fee price quote on upgrading and replacing your windows, please contact us.
+To get a fee-price quote on upgrading and replacing your windows, please contact us.